lara288-93/quality-assurance-and-testing-with-chai/README.md

 - Test if a Value is a String
 - Test if a String Contains a Substring
 - Use Regular Expressions to Test a String
+- Test if an Object has a Property

 ---